Meet Amelia, the student launching the Durham Budapest Marathon 2026

 Most Read

-As a Challenge Leader, Amelia has three main responsibilities: recruiting for the Durham Team, supporting them in fundraising for their £1,290 target, and maintaining a focused community of students from all year groups, colleges, and courses.
+As a challenge leader, Amelia has three main responsibilities: Recruiting for the Durham team, supporting them in fundraising for their £1,290 target, and maintaining a focused community of students from all year groups, colleges, and courses.

 After spending first year “feeling quite reserved on the extra-curricular scene”, Amelia started exploring challenges she could invest in for second year.
 She didn’t want to “lose [her] drive and passion for leading and fundraising”, which she was known for in school.

-After seeing her friend at Glasgow training for her challenge, Amelia was first inspired to launch the project herself and there “was no opportunity to” “do something similar at Durham.”
-According to Amelia, this challenge takes a different perspective on the idea that the collegiate model makes it hard to create something new at a university-wide level.
-It’s a way for her to make the most of her university experience too, offering a focused goal, a way to meet likeminded people, and doing some good along the way.
+According to the politics student, this challenge offers a different perspective to the idea that the collegiate model makes it hard to create something new at a university-wide level.
+It’s a way for her to make the most of her university experience too, offering a focused goal, a way to meet like minded people, and doing some good along the way.

 How you can get involved

-If you are interested in Amelia’s project, you can get involved by either signing up and taking part in the Budapest Marathon – or just by supporting the students who are taking part.
+If you are interested in Amelia’s project, you can get involved by either signing up and taking part in the Budapest Marathon, or just by supporting the students who are taking part.
 If you’re a keen runner, a passionate fundraiser, and ready for a new challenge, this isn’t an opportunity you’ll want to miss.

 For more of the latest news, guides, gossip, and memes, follow The Durham Tab on Instagram, TikTok, and Facebook.